step-security-bot/Prism/README.md

 * Spectrum - an expander module for Rainbow.
 It creates User Scales for Rainbow.
 * Droplet -  the filter from Rainbow as a separate module.

-The latest release is 2.3.0.
-It is available through the [VCV Library](https://library.vcvrack.com/?brand=Prism).
+The latest release is available through the [VCV Library](https://library.vcvrack.com/?brand=Prism).

-NB: This release is for Rack2; if you need a build for Rack v1, please check out and build the master branch.
+NB: This version is for Rack 2; if you need a build for Rack v1, please check out and build the master branch.

 The manual for Rainbow and Spectrum can be found here: [Manual](https://github.com/SteveRussell33/Prism/blob/master/doc/PrismUM.pdf)